 You can enroll in Part A as the benefits are free after having worked for at least ten years.

-Delay Medicare Part B and Medicare Part D Enrollment
+Delay Part B and Part D Enrollment

 Group health insurance already pays for outpatient benefits and prescriptions.
-It won’t make sense to have Medicare Part B and D benefits when you already have those through the employer.
+It won’t make sense to have Part B and D benefits when you already have those through the employer.

 Once turning 65, you can choose to delay their enrollment without having to pay the Part B penalty.
 Once you retire or quit, your employer provides a letter stating you’re no longer with the group health insurance.